Building upon firm foundations as young people transition to secondary education.

 - GLC Science Fair: This takes place on an annual basis and encourages a deep exploration of scientific concepts from Y5-8.

 Like PaDs, assemblies will be based, where possible on the termly themes of Relationships, Health and Culture.
-Assemblies are a key vehicle to further develop a sense of community within the GA to celebrate success and to further develop a moral understanding of right and wrong.
+Assemblies are a key vehicle to further develop a sense of community within the Gateway Academy to celebrate success and to further develop a moral understanding of right and wrong.
 Assemblies will support and inform the activities that are part of RTL and PaDs.
 An annual entitlement programme will mirror that outlined above [see the PaDs programme].

 Additional opportunities such as trips, visits, residencies as well as visitors to the academy will provide access to experiences and learning beyond the capacity of the academy.
 Part of these will be the GLC entitlement curriculum which provides a commitment to ensure that all young people have access to activities as they make their way through GLC schools